 Jacinta also actively works in the policy space and has written various policy submissions in her time at Maurice Blackburn.

 “Access to justice also means looking at systemic issues and how litigation works with policy and advocacy initiatives to create longstanding change that improves the lives of people in our community. ” Jacinta notes.

 Jacinta holds a number of leadership position within and outside of the firm.
 She was the founding Co-Chair of the Maurice Blackburn Cultural Diversity Committee and worked in this role for 6 years.
 She is passionate about her clients, collaboration with others and social justice.

 Memberships & accreditations

-- Law Institute of Victoria
+- Member of the Law Institute of Victoria

-- Australian Lawyers Alliance
+- Member of the Australian Lawyers Alliance

-- Maurice Blackburn’s Cultural Diversity Group member
+- Maurice Blackburn’s Cultural Diversity Group founding Co-Chair